 Whiplash and early treatment

 Early intervention following whiplash injury is essential.
 Following a whiplash injury, the patient may be fearful of movement due to pain.
 Muscle spasm will commonly develop.
 As a consequence, joint stiffness can then occur.

 Evidence has shown the importance of education and early mobilisation of the neck or spine.
 This can be through exercise and/ or manual treatment.
 Without early intervention, the condition can become chronic in nature.
 Ongoing symptoms from whiplash can have a marked impact on work, quality of life and also result in mood changes such as fear avoidance and depression.

 The type of whiplash injury can vary depending on the speed and angle of impact.
 When a car is hit from behind, the neck is forced, at speed, into hyper-extension and hyper-flexion.
-Car improvements with neck restraints and air bags have reduced the severity of injury.
-However, for many, this can be a very scary and painful condition.
+However car improvements with neck restraints and air bags have reduced the severity of injury.
+But, for many, this can be a very scary and painful condition.

 Because the neck is forced into these movements, this puts noticeable strain on muscles and ligaments that support the spine.
 Inflammation of the affected structures, leads to pain and muscle spasm.

 Early treatment aims to assist with reducing the inflammation and muscle spasm.
 Gentle mobilisation techniques to stiffened joints will enable a return to normal movements.
 The physiotherapist may use some of the following to aid recovery: